 When sampling from a boat, use a coring device with a valve near the top attached to a long pole.
 Collect core samples from the rear and downstream of the vessel to avoid contamination of other types of samples with disturbed sediments.
 Rinse the box sieve with ambient water and tie it to the side of the boat where samples will be collected.
 When placed in the water, it will float at the surface.
-If a box sieve is not available, wash the dredged material in a dip net, provided it is fitted with a U.S. 30 mesh sieve material.
+If a box sieve is not available, wash the dredged material in a dip net, provided it is fitted with a U.S. No. 30 mesh sieve material.
 The disadvantage of using the dip net is that it requires two people (one to hold the net, one to manipulate the coring device).

 Lower the coring device to the bottom with the valve open.
 After quickly pushing the device into the sediments, close the valve.
 If the core is equipped with a flapper valve, the value will automatically close.
 The resulting vacuum will keep the material in the tube as it is raised up to the boat.